yale-mgt-656-fall-2022/about/README.md

 Officially registering for Yale College students will require a form that is signed by your dean and Kyle Jensen.
 You can print these forms online (somewhere).

-## <a name="covid"></a>Covid dystopia clusterfarce 2019/2020/2021

-Yale SOM is doing its utmost to ensure you, students, have the best possible experience this fall.

-Many details are still "up in the air" as I am writing this document.
-You should refer to official lines of communication (instead of this document) for major policies.
-I believe that we're going to be in person and, though not socially-distanced, we will don masks.
-Classes will be recorded and also live streamed on zoom.
-But, unless there's a big number of people on zoom, I'm not going to be paying much attention to zoom. ¯\_(ツ)_/¯

 ## Course Philosophy